-The basic question which starts this analysis is "What is the current situation of the Romanian tourism sector".
-The SWOT analysis presented by this research gives us the final answer to this question and shows the strengths and weaknesses, opportunities and threats of the Romanian tourism, based on which we propose ways for improving the present situation.
+1basic question which starts this analysis is

+"What is the current situation of the Romanian tourism sector".
+The SWOT analysis the strengths and weaknesses, opportunities and threats of the Romanian tourism, based on which we propose ways for improving the present situation.
 Through this research we aim to fulfill two objectives, namely: carrying out an analysis that reveals the situation of the Romanian tourism sector and conducting a SWOT analysis of this field.
 Results of these analyzes will underpin our proposals for launching the Romanian tourism development using the green economy objectives.

-Romanian touristic potential is given by our natural resources, culture, history and traditions (Paicu and Hristache, 2013) and is manifested in various forms of tourism, like: leisure tourism, cultural tourism, religious tourism, adventure tourism, sports tourism, spa tourism, agro-tourism, ecotourism, business tourism, scientific tourism.
+Romanian touristic potential is given by our natural resources, culture, history and traditions[Paicu and Hristache,2013] and is manifested in various forms of tourism, like: leisure ecotourism, business tourism, scientific tourism.
 So, tourism development is reflected through diversification of its manifestation forms and in the continuous enrichment of its content.
-Therefore, considering its effects on the economy, on the workforce, on the global trade and balances of payments, as well as socio-cultural effects, tourism should be encouraged to grow, especially as Romania has the resources to do so and can be successfully exploited if are applied effective strategies(Neacşu, Băltăreţu and et al,2012).
+Therefore, considering its effects on the economy, on the workforce, on the global trade and balances of payments, as well as socio-cultural effects, tourism should be encouraged to grow, especially as Romania has the resources to do so and can be successfully exploited if are applied effective strategies[Neacşu, Băltăreţu and et al,2012].
+II.LITERATURE REVIEW To an international scale, developing tourism is an important subject because it contributes to achieving the green economy targets[UNEP,2013].
+This means that tourism helps creating new jobs, reducing poverty and growing the state economy.
+According to the World Tourism Organization, the year 2012 was significant for the tourism sector because over 1 Billion tourists traveled the globe and

-II.
-LITERATURE REVIEW